zenml-io/zenml-projects/customer-satisfaction/README.md

 streamlit run streamlit_app.py
 ```

-In the inference part of this application, we are fetching our continuous deployment pipeline from the initialized repository in order to predict the customer satisfaction score for the next order or purchase.
+In the inference part of this application, we are fetching our continuous deployment pipeline from the initialized repository and the pipeline trains the model and (re) deploys the model and this application make use of the latest model from the pipeline in order to predict the customer satisfaction score for the next order or purchase.

 ## :question: FAQ